shaunchuah/musicsamples/README.md

    python manage.py runserver
    ```

+### Notes

+Sample tagging to notes does not work unless you configure the cache settings.
+Works in production using redis.
+You could try installing redis on your development environment.

 ## Deployment

 You will need a domain name to deploy on.
 Configure the domain to point at your server.

+### Suggested Server Software Requirements:

+* Ubuntu 20.04
+* Python
+* Postgres
+* Nginx
+* Gunicorn
+* Redis

 Suggested production deployment: